TarcanGul/tarcangul.github.io/src/pages/blogs/first-blog.md

 ## Into the world of Websockets

 Turns out, StompJS is [not that hard to implement with Spring Boot](https://spring.io/guides/gs/messaging-stomp-websocket).
-What is interesting is that other projects that I took inspiration from, mainly [lila](https://github.com/lichess-org/lila) which is the backend service of [lichess. org](https://lichess.org/), would have a separate Websockets server in their architecture.
+What is interesting is that other projects that I took inspiration from, mainly [lila](https://github.com/lichess-org/lila) which is the backend service of [lichess.org](https://lichess.org/), would have a separate Websockets server in their architecture.
 Here is the picture of the architecture that Lila relies on:

 <img src="https://raw.githubusercontent.com/lichess-org/lila/master/public/images/architecture.png" alt="lila architecture" height="100%" width="100%">